tokyo1555/ELP/go/README.md

 - `grayscale` – grayscale conversion
 - `invert` – color inversion
 - `blur` – box blur
-- `gaussian` – gaussian blur
 - `sobel` – edge detection
 - `median` – median filter
 - `pixelate` – mosaic effect
-- `oilpaint` – oil painting effect
+- `PosterizeQuantilesColor` – color posterization effect

 ---
 ---

-⚠️ Important : The image needs to be in the same file as the scripts you want to run and called "input".
+⚠️ Important : The image needs to be in the same file as the scripts you want to run.

 ---
 ---